luk400/vim-jukit/README.md

 Create a new cell below by pressing `<leader>co`, or `<leader>cO` to create one above.
 If you want to create a text/markdown cell below, use `<leader>ct`, or `<leader>cT` to create one above.
 You can also move cells up or down, split cells, or merge cells (see the mappings and explanations below).

-If you want to convert your py file back to a ipynb notebook, simply press `<leader>np` again.
+If you want to convert your .jl file back to a .ipynb notebook, simply press `<leader>np` again.
 It'll convert it back and open it using `jupyter-notebook`.
 For all other functions and custimization options, please see the definitions and comments in the next sections.

 ### Options and global variables